sompol13/learn-terraform-variables/README.md

 - `var.resource_tags["environment"]`
 - Now, replace the hard coded tags in `main.tf` with references to the new variable.

+### Assign values when prompted
+- Add a new variable without a default value to `variables.tf`.
+- Replace the reference to the EC2 instance type in `main.tf`.

 ### Reference
 https://learn.hashicorp.com/tutorials/terraform/variables